Olukowi/Fintech-Merchant-Transaction-Experiment-Analytics/README.md

 # Fintech-Merchant-Transaction-Experiment-Analytics
-This project is a product analytics case study simulating a fintech payments platform similar to Moniepoint.
+This project is a product analytics case study simulating a fintech payments platform.
 The objective was to analyze merchant transaction behavior and evaluate the impact of a transaction fee reduction using SQL and Python.

 [generate_Fintech_Merchant_data.ipynb](https://github.com/user-attachments/files/24341022/generate_Fintech_Merchant_data.ipynb)